Nano-Argovia program

 Each Argovia project pairs two academic partners from the SNI network with an industrial company from Northwestern Switzerland.
 At least 50% of the projects are conducted in cooperation with companies from the Canton of Aargau.
-The others are joint projects with enterprises from the two Basel half-cantons Basel-Stadt and Baselland or Solothurn.
+The others are joint projects with enterprises from Basel-Stadt, Basel-Landschaft or Solothurn.

-The academic partners come from the University of Basel, the University of Applied Sciences Northwestern Switzerland, the Paul Scherrer Institute or the technology transfer centre ANAXAM, the CSEM Allschwil or the Department of Biosystems Science and Engineering at ETH Zurich in Basel.
-The SNI strives for a wide variety of projects.
+The academic partners come from the University of Basel, the University of Applied Sciences Northwestern Switzerland FHNW, the Paul Scherrer Institute PSI or the technology transfer centres ANAXAM or Swiss PIC, the CSEM SA Allschwil or the Department of Biosystems Science and Engineering at ETH Zurich in Basel.
+The SNI strives for a wide variety of projects with a focus on nano imaging and nano fabrication.

-The team first spends one year examining the feasibility of various nanotechnology approaches, which mostly originated from the research conducted at the SNI.
+The team first spends one year examining various nanotechnology approaches, which mostly originated from the research conducted at the SNI.
 An extension for a second year is possible, if data look promising.

 Industrial companies that participated in finalized Nano-Argovia projects are highly pleased about the outcome of the projects.
 In a survey, companies confirmed that they would participate in other Nano-Argovia projects.
 Regularly, follow-up projects develop from the joint projects with the SNI network.